Why The Macerich Company [MAC] Should Be On Your Radar Moving Forward

 Shifting the focus to workforce efficiency, The Macerich Company [MAC] earns $1,334,826 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 4.75 and its Total Asset Turnover is 0.10.

-This stock’s Beta value is currently 0.75, which indicates that it is 2.47% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 41.39.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 0.75, which indicates that it is 2.51% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 28.55.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is The Macerich Company [MAC] a Reliable Buy?